What is expected of me?

 Is Dr. Miller a licensed Naturopathic Physician?

-Yes, Dr. Miller is a board-certified Naturopathic Physician licensed in the state of Vermont, with additional certifications in Pharmacology and Minor Surgery.
-Dr. Miller has been trained to be a naturopathic primary care physician; however, the state of Ohio does NOT yet license naturopathic doctors.
-Therefore, he is NOT able to serve as a primary care doctor in this state.
-He does NOT perform surgery or physical exams, draw blood, prescribe medications, or diagnose conditions.
+Yes, Dr. Miller is a board-certified Naturopathic Physician licensed in the state of Vermont, with additional board certifications in Pharmacology and Minor Surgery.
+Dr. Miller has been trained to be a naturopathic primary care physician; however, the state of Ohio does not yet license naturopathic doctors.
+Therefore, he is not able to serve as a primary care doctor in this state.
+He does not perform surgery, draw blood, prescribe medications, or diagnose conditions.

 What forms of payment do you accept?

-Dawning Light accepts cash, check, debit, and all major credit cards.
+Dawning Light accepts cash, check, debit, and all major credit cards (Visa, Mastercard, Discover, American Express) as well as Apple Pay and Google Pay.
 We do not accept insurance at this time.